 For when you need something your NLE video editor can’t handle:

 Audacity – free – Windows/Mac/Linux – An excellent open source audio NLE application.
 Allows you to visualize your clips both as peak files and as spectrograms

-SpectraLayers – pay (~$400) – Windows – description A powerful tool for separating elements from an audio file.
+SpectraLayers – pay (~$400) – Windows – A powerful tool for separating elements from an audio file.
 Spectralayers gives you the ability to modify elements via the file’s spectrogram.